Lismore: 02 6621 2481

 • Discriminating against an employee based on personal attributes

-Making a General Protections Claim
+Making a General Protections Claim: The 21-Day Rule

-If you believe you have a valid GPC, the process begins by identifying the type of claim, dismissal or non-dismissal.
-For dismissal related claims, you must lodge your claim within 21 days of the termination date.
-Non dismissal claims should be made as soon as possible after the adverse action occurs.
-Once a claim is lodged, it typically proceeds to conciliation or a conference before the Fair Work Commission.
-If an agreement isn’t reached, the matter may escalate to the Federal Court.
+If you believe you have a valid GPC, the process begins by identifying the type of claim: dismissal or non-dismissal.
+For dismissal-related claims, you must lodge your claim with the Fair Work Commission within 21 days of the termination date.
+Conversely, you should make non-dismissal claims as soon as possible after the adverse action occurs.

-• Economic loss
+• Economic loss (uncapped in federal jurisdiction)

 • Hurt, distress, and humiliation